KazanovLab/ProteolysisStructuralPrediction/README.md

 All calculations are performed using the main script `run.py`.
 To obtain a full list of options, you can execute the `python run.py --help` command.

+* `-i` - PDB ID of the input 3D structure for downloading from PDB server or the path to the batch file.
+* `-f` - path to the local PDB file or the path to the batch file.

 # Reporting Bugs and Feature Requests
 Please use the [GitHub issue tracker](https://github.com/KazanovLab/ProteolysisStructuralPrediction/issues) to report bugs or suggest features.